py5coding/py5book/content/macos_users.md

     `True` when run through a generic Python interpreter
 -   The py5bot Jupyter kernel and some py5 magics cannot use the OpenGL renderers
 -   The render helper tools cannot use the OpenGL renderers
--   When using Jupyter notebooks, Sketches that use the default renderer will not appear as an icon on the dock at the bottom of the screen
 -   When using Jupyter notebooks, the select methods [](/reference/sketch_select_folder), [](/reference/sketch_select_input), and [](/reference/sketch_select_output) will not work.